-Mr. Godbold brings to the Board 45 years of management experience at our company, including 15 years of service as President of the company, capital market transaction experience in both favorable and difficult markets, significant stock ownership and an enduring commitment to our company.
+Mr. Godbold brings to the Board 46 years of management experience at our company, including 15 years of service as President of the company, capital market transaction experience in both favorable and difficult markets, significant stock ownership and an enduring commitment to our company.

-Thomas A. James (74) Executive Chairman
+Thomas A. James (75) Chairman Emeritus

-Tom James has served as Chairman of the Board of the company since 1983, having also served as Chief Executive Officer from 1970 to April 30, 2010.
+Tom James has served as Chairman Emeritus of the Board of the company since 2017, having also served as Chairman of the Board from 1983 to 2017 and Chief Executive Officer from 1970 to 2010.
 As Chief Executive Officer, Mr. James chaired the Company's Operating Committee (now known as the Executive Committee), the monthly financial review and the budget process.
-As Executive Chairman, Mr. James still contributes to those functions.
-He continues to chair our Compliance and Standards Committee.
-Mr. James has been active in the Financial Services Roundtable since 2000, and served as its Chairman in 2007.
+Mr. James continues to chair our Compliance and Standards Committee.
+He has been active in the Financial Services Roundtable since 2000 and served as its Chairman in 2007.
 He is a former Chairman of The Florida Council of 100 and a former Chairman of the Securities Industry Association (now, the Securities Industry and Financial Markets Association).
 He has been a certified financial planner since 1978.
 Mr. James serves on the board of Cora Health Services, Inc. and was a director of OSI Restaurant Partners, Inc. from 2002 to 2008.
-He is the current president of the board of trustees of The Salvador Dalí Museum, is on the board of the International Tennis

-Hall of Fame, and is the chairman of the Chi Chi Rodriguez Youth Foundation.
+He is the current president of the board of trustees of The Salvador Dalí Museum, is on the board of the International Tennis Hall of Fame, and is the chairman of the Chi Chi Rodriguez Youth Foundation.
 During his career, he served on the boards of numerous public companies.

-As our former Chief Executive Officer and current Executive Chairman, Mr. James' more than 40 years of service to the company as CEO brings to the board a unique understanding of our businesses and the financial services industry, as well as the perspective of an entrepreneur who led the building of our company, which his father founded.
-His deep, personal commitment to the company, including his large stock ownership position, means he is strongly aligned with the interests of shareholders.
+As our former Chairman and Chief Executive Officer, Mr. James' more than 50 years of service to the company bring to the board a unique understanding of our businesses and the financial services industry, as well as the perspective of an entrepreneur who led the growth of our company founded by his father.
+His deep, personal commitment to Raymond James, including his large stock ownership position, means he is strongly aligned with the interests of shareholders.

-Gordon L. Johnson (59) Non-Executive Director - Member of the CGN&C Committee
+Gordon L. Johnson (60) Non-Executive Director - Member of the CGN&C Committee

 Gordon Johnson has served as a non-executive director of our company since 2010.
-He has been the President of Highway Safety Devices, Inc., a 150-employee company that installs and repairs signalization, guardrails, signage and street lighting related to municipal roadway projects, since 2005.
+He has been the President of Highway Safety Devices, Inc., a 150-employee company that installs and repairs signalization, guardrails, signage and street lighting related to municipal roadway projects, since 2004.
 Mr. Johnson has served as a Director of RJ Bank since May 1, 2007, as a Director of Santa Fe Healthcare from 2008 to 2014, and as a Director of Florida Transportation Builders Association from 2007 to 2016.
 Mr. Johnson was a banking manager and executive for 23 years, including 20 years with Bank of America and its predecessors.
 He also served as CEO of Stonegate Partners, LLC, a financial buyout firm, from 2002 to 2004.

-Mr. Johnson brings 23 years of experience with unaffiliated banks and eight years as a director of RJ Bank to our Board at a time when RJ Bank has become a significant segment of the overall company.
+Mr. Johnson brings 23 years of experience with unaffiliated banks and nine years as a director of RJ Bank to our Board at a time when RJ Bank has become a significant segment of the overall company.
 He also brings the perspective of an entrepreneur and consumer of business related financial services.

-Roderick C. McGeary (66) Non-Executive Director - Member of the Audit and Risk Committee
+Roderick C. McGeary (67) Non-Executive Director - Member of the Audit and Risk Committee